 On October 7, 2020, the U.S. Environmental Protection Agency (EPA) announced that, in a continuing effort to reduce animal testing, the Agency is soliciting public input on draft guidance that would permit researchers to waive toxicity tests on animal skin in certain circumstances.

 For more information on EPA’s proposed guidance, click here

 SciReg, Inc. looks forward to seeing you at the upcoming BPIA 2020 Annual Meeting and Symposium in Portland, Oregon, March 2-4, 2020.
 To arrange a meeting with a SciReg representative at BPIA, please click here, or call (703) 494-6500.

-Jim Damico, President of SciReg, Inc., and Terri Spanogle, Senior Regulatory Specialist, will be attending the upcoming 2017 Annual Biocontrol Industry Meeting (ABIM) in Basel, Switzerland, October 23 – 25, 2017.
-If you would like to arrange a meeting with Jim or Terri while in Basel, please contact them at jdamico@SciReg.com, tspanogle@SciReg.com, or by phone at (703) 494-6500.
+Jim Damico, President, and Terri Spanogle, Senior Regulatory Specialist, SciReg, Inc., look forward to seeing you at the upcoming 2019 Annual Biocontrol Industry Meeting (ABIM) in Basel, Switzerland, October 21-23, 2019.
+To arrange a meeting with Jim and/or Terri while at ABIM, please click here, or call (703) 494-6500.